TerjeUrnes/ImageViewer-js/README.md

 | Alternative image size attribute | ALT_IMAGE_SIZE | data-gallerysize | | v0.1 |

 [^1]: With that tool, the image in the example goes from a size of 1.9MB in full quality out of Lightroom to 400k.
 Or an 1800x1200, which is still a decent size,  goes from 1.4MB to 270k.
-All images in the demo site are 1800x1200.
+All images in the [demo](https://terjeurnes.github.io/js-image-slideshow/) are 1800x1200.